 Use a Paint + Primer Combo

-Want to use less coats of paint? opt for a paint that has a built-in primer.
+Want to use fewer coats of paint?
+Opt for a paint that has a built-in primer.
 I personally use and love the Valspar brand of paint, but any brand with a built-in primer will do.

 This is especially helpful when trying to cover bright or dark colors.

 Use a Short, Angled Brush

 If you have a hard time cutting in on trim and ceilings, it may be your brush’s fault.
 Spend a few extra dollars to get a short, angled brush.
 Even better if it has a rubber handle.

 My favorite is the ones by Valspar or Wooster.
 They’ll run you $5-$8 per brush but are a MUST-HAVE if you paint often.